 If you’re curious about Outerbike and mountain bike design, here are some sites to explore:

-(Curiosity Club is a series where Bresslergroupers go exploring and ask questions.
+(This post is part of Curiosity Club, a series where Bresslergroupers go exploring and ask questions.
 Goethe wasn’t lying when he said, “Mere curiosity adds wings to every step.”)